Adroiti/docs-for-code-review-tools/tfsec/azure-storage-default-action-deny.md

-Pattern: The default action on Storage account network rules should be set to deny
+Pattern: Missing use of deny for Azure storage default action

 Issue: -

 ## Description

-The default_action for network rules should come into effect when no other rules are matched.
+The `default_action` for network rules should come into effect when no other rules are matched.

 The default action should be set to Deny.